Frequently Asked Questions

 curl

-A NestJS application with a single POST endpoint (/sms/send
+A production-ready NestJS application with a POST endpoint (

-First, we'll create a new NestJS project and install the necessary dependencies.
+First, create a new NestJS project and install the necessary dependencies for SMS functionality.

-Install NestJS CLI: If you don't have it installed globally, run:
+Install NestJS CLI (Command Line Interface): If you don't have it installed globally, run:

 Create NestJS Project: Navigate to your desired parent directory in the terminal and run:

 Choose your preferred package manager (npm or yarn) when prompted.
-This command scaffolds a new NestJS project with a standard structure.
+This command scaffolds a new NestJS project with a standard structure including TypeScript configuration, testing setup, and essential dependencies.

 Navigate to Project Directory:

-Install Dependencies: We need the Vonage Server SDK and NestJS's configuration module.
+Install Dependencies: Install the Vonage Server SDK and NestJS's configuration module.

 @vonage/server-sdk